jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 3: Checking Services, Events and Entities
-After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [seven services](#available-services).
+After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [eight services](#services).

 Once the component is installed, the following entities, services and events will be available: